DHRI-Curriculum/NLTK_DHRI/lessons.md

 Now that we have seen and implemented a series of text analysis techniques, let's go to the Internet to find a new text.
 You could use something such as historic newspapers, or Supreme Court proceedings, or use any txt file on your computer.
 Here we will use [Project Gutenberg](http://www.gutenberg.org).
 Project Gutenberg is an archive of public domain written works, available in a wide variety of formats, including `.txt`.
 You can download these to your computer or access them via the url.
 We'll use the latter.
 We found _Don Quixote_ in the archive (see [here](http://www.gutenberg.org/files/996/996-0.txt)), and will work with that.

-The Python package, urllib, comes installed with Python, but is inactive by default, so we still need to import it to utilize the functions.
+The Python package `urllib` comes installed with Python, but is inactive by default, so we still need to import it to utilize the functions.
 Since we are only going to use the urlopen function, we will just import that one.

 In the next cell, type: